Menu

 Other sports types in Stockholm

 The city also offers outdoor gym areas complete with equipment suitable for different ages and levels.
 These 'utegym' (outside gym) facilities can be found in practically every park.
-Next time you head off to see the sights and sounds of Stockholm, why not check out one of Stockholm's 38 outdoor gyms?
+Next time you head off to explore Stockholm, why not check out one of Stockholm's 38 outdoor gyms?

 Spectator sports in Stockholm

 Football, or soccer, is a much-loved sport in Sweden.
 Stockholm hosts a number of international matches each year; expats will love the excitement and buzz of a home game against Sweden's rival Scandinavian neighbours.
-Tickets and game schedules for all sport types can be found on Ticketmaster and Stockholm Live.
+They also have their own Swedish Football Association in which matches are played against other cities' clubs throughout the country.
+Tickets and game schedules for all sports (and other large events) can be found on Ticketmaster and Stockholm Live.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.